shas38/using-external-api/README.md

 ### Client Structure

 1. The `client/src/App.tsx` directory contains the root react component for the Frontend.
-2. The `server/src/SelectMovie.tsx` directory contains the functional component for generating the form.
+2. The `client/src/SelectMovie.tsx` directory contains the functional component for generating the form.
-3. The `server/src/PriceTable.tsx` directory contains the functional component for creating the price tables.
+3. The `client/src/PriceTable.tsx` directory contains the functional component for creating the price tables.
+4. The `client/src/Errors.tsx` directory contains the functional component for displaying errors.

 ## Development